We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other items we looked at include:

 We included glucose meters across a variety of features and price points.
-The cost of CGMs and blood glucose meters can vary widely based on their features, and your insurance coverage, and location.
+The cost of CGMs and blood glucose meters can vary widely based on their features, your insurance coverage, and location.
 Cost is also subject to change over time based on the type of insurance you have, so be sure to check with your carrier for the most accurate price.

 Best overall for new users

 If you have a recent diabetes diagnosis and are looking for a glucose meter that’s both easy to use and affordable, you may consider the traditional blood glucose monitoring system from Care Touch.

 The meter can read your glucose in as little as 5 seconds, while also making finger strips easy to remove with an ejection system.
 This system, available without a prescription, provides a 14-day readings average.
 You can also store up to 300 readings at a time.